FAQs concerning the renovation of HGS

 How large will the new residence hall be?

 The new residence hall will have 82 beds.
-Additional beds will be available in the Swing Space in 2017.
+Additional beds should be available in the Swing Space in 2018.
 The Swing Space will no longer be used by undergraduates, but will instead be transferred to the Law School for use by its students and, as space permits, for non-Law graduate and professional students.

 Will students living in the HGS dorm be given priority for university housing elsewhere when HGS closes?